MAMA Art Foundation

 2018 National Photography Prize

-Applications are now open for the 2018 National Photography Prize.
-Enter before 28 February to compete for the $30,000 acquisitive prize.
+Applications have now closed for the 2018 National Photography Prize.
+Finalists in the $30,000 acquisitive prize will be announced 23 March.